As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 The documentary recounts Alex’s experience as he teaches himself to sail, meets new people, and sets out on what would be a four-year sailing trip over thousands of miles.

 Alex’s wild adventures take him to some of the most remote places on the planet.
-The documentary shows the unexpected impacts he has on the many people that sail with him and the communities he visits along the way.
+Chasing Bubbles shows the unexpected impacts he has on the many people that sail with him and the communities he visits along the way.

 WHY YOU SHOULD WATCH: Alex’s appetite for adventure will nudge that little piece inside you that tells you to forget everything and sail away into the great unknown.